FGMEMBERS/B-1B/readme-bone.txt

 XXXX FCGMS Center of Gravity System XXXX

 This system sets the Center of Gravity (CG) in % of MAC, and lets you manipulate it in a destinct range.
 Enable the system by switching on SET on the FCGMS panel and choose your desired CG position.
 The display to the right shows your current CG position.
-This is done by using shifting weight to simulate fuel pump adjustments, so the system works only within a certain margin.
+This is done by using shifting fuel between 2 tanks, so the system works only within a certain margin.
-Todo: Write a fuel nas for the B-1B to provide a real fuel pumping experience.

 XXXX BLAST, FLARES, STROBE, SPOT XXXX